Total War Warhammer

 Unit Diversity

-The game features a wide range of unit types, including infantry, cavalry, monsters, artillery, and flying units.
-Each unit type has its own strengths and weaknesses, and understanding how to use them effectively is key to victory.
-For example, flying units can be used to harass enemy artillery or to perform devastating charges against exposed flanks, while monsters can break through enemy lines with sheer brute force.
+In terms of unit types, this includes infantry, cavalry, monsters, artillery, and flying units.
+Every single category of unit has its strengths and weaknesses, and knowing how to employ them effectively is what’s going to bring victory.
+For instance, flying units harass enemy artillery or make devastating charges against exposed flanks, while monsters brute-force their way through enemy lines.

 Magic and Spells